tyo-nu/nextgen4b/readme.md

 A set of scripts to manipulate and process .fastq files from next-generation sequencing experiments.
 The workflow is generally as follows.

 # Get all your .fastq files into one folder
-We typically use a MiSeq, which generates
+We typically use a MiSeq, which generates .fastq.gz files in individual folders.

-Getting files from BaseSpace folder format to all sequences in one directory:
+Getting files from BaseSpace folder format to all sequences in one directory on Windows:

 	for /r %i in (*.fastq.gz) do @move "%i" .